Skip to content

-On the top of the list of these gems is the Polish capital Warsaw.
+On the top of the list of these gems is the Polish capital, Warsaw.
 The European metropolis of Warsaw is famous for its intense past and unparalleled friendliness.
-The Polish city keeps on evolving at full speed while preserving its personality that makes it a resolutely sparkling city.
+The Polish city keeps on evolving at full speed while preserving its personality, which makes it a resolutely sparkling city.

 Warsaw’s Magnificent Old Town